You learned from the previous chapter, that we can get the memory

 & reference operator).

-However, you can also get the value of the variable the pointer points to, by using the
+You can also get the value of the variable the pointer points to, by using the

 * operator (the dereference operator):